-- 4.1 Counsellors only participate in those research projects that meet relevant ethical principles and standards of professional practice.
-Such research must comply with federal and provincial laws, institutional regulations, and standards governing the conduct of research with human participants. - 4.1.1 Counsellors who are conducting research meet the requirements of institutional ethical review board standards. - 4.2 Counsellors conduct research with honest, open inquiry.
-Research aims; sponsorship, or financial interests that may affect or appear to affect the research are clearly identified and communicated. - 4.2.1 Counsellors follow accepted guidelines for research methodology. - 4.3 Counsellors will protect the physical, psychological, and emotional well-being of participants during and after the research study. - 4.4 Informed Consent Counsellors ensure that all research participants are provided with clear descriptions about the research project and are required to give informed consent, including the risks and benefits, the right to withdraw, how the data will be used.
-All such information is communicated as part of the Informed Consent process. - 4.4.1 Counsellors ensure that research participants are informed that they may ask questions or discontinue participation at any time. - 4.4.2 Counsellors do not proceed with any research activity, if consent is given under any condition of coercion or undue pressure. - 4.4.3 Counsellors seek an independent and full ethical review of human rights issues and protections for any research involving vulnerable groups persons of diminished capacity to give consent, before making a decision to proceed. - 4.5 Counsellors do not engage in deception in research or the use of techniques which might be interpreted as deception in research or service activities.
+4.1 Participation: Counsellors and student members only participate in those research projects that meet relevant ethical principles and standards of professional practice.
+Such research must comply with federal and provincial laws, institutional regulations, and standards governing the conduct of research with human participants.

+- 4.1.1 Counsellors and student members who are conducting research meet the requirements of institutional ethical review board standards. - 4.2 Honesty and Openness: Counsellors and student members conduct research with honest, open inquiry.
+Research aims; sponsorship, or financial interests that may affect or appear to affect the research are clearly identified and communicated. - 4.2.1 Counsellors and student members follow accepted guidelines for research methodology. - 4.3 Participant Protection: Counsellors and student members will protect the physical, psychological, and emotional well-being of participants during and after the research study. - 4.4 Informed Consent: Counsellors and student members ensure that all research participants are provided with clear descriptions about the research project and are required to give informed consent, including the risks and benefits, the right to withdraw, how the data will be used.
+All such information is communicated as part of the Informed Consent process. - 4.4.1 Counsellors and student members ensure that research participants are informed that they may ask questions or discontinue participation at any time. - 4.4.2 Counsellors and student members do not proceed with any research activity, if consent is given under any condition of coercion or undue pressure. - 4.4.3 Counsellors and student members seek an independent and full ethical review of human rights issues and protections for any research involving vulnerable groups persons of diminished capacity to give consent, before making a decision to proceed. - 4.5 Deception in Research: Counsellors and student members do not engage in deception in research or the use of techniques which might be interpreted as deception in research or service activities.